Spoiler alert: Your immune system, heart, and waistline will thank you.

 Pistachios Support a Healthy Immune System

-- Zinc, magnesium and selenium may lower the risk and severity of viral infections.
-We find that many of our new clients fall short in these nutrients.
+- Zinc, magnesium, and selenium may lower the risk and severity of viral infections.
+We find that many of our new clients fall short of these nutrients.

-- Gamma-tocopherol (an antioxidant) my help speed recovery time and lower airway inflammation.
+- Gamma-tocopherol (an antioxidant) may help speed recovery time and lower airway inflammation.

 Pistachios are Good for Your Heart

 Thanks to their heart-friendly unsaturated fats and antioxidants—including vitamin E and lutein and zeaxanthin-—pistachios are a heart-healthy choice.
 These satisfying nuts also provide plant phytosterols, naturally-occurring compounds that lower blood cholesterol levels to help protect the heart.

 According to the FDA’s qualified health claim for nuts: “Scientific evidence suggests, but does not prove, that eating 1.5 ounces per day of most nuts, such as pistachios, as part of a diet low in saturated fat and cholesterol may reduce the risk of heart disease.”
 This is super important since heart disease is the leading cause of death in the world.
 And if you’re like many of our clients, heart disease runs in your family and you want to get any nutrition edge to prevent it for yourself, you can.

 We’re all about foods that pack a nutritional punch, and pistachios set the bar high.
 According to the USDA Nutrient Database, pistachios provide more than 30 different vitamins, minerals, and phytonutrients.
 Some of the key essential substances in this nut (which are sold either shelled or in-shell) include magnesium, fiber, copper, potassium, iron, manganese, and B vitamins.